Actindo-AG/Documentation/DataHub/UserInterface/01b_AttributeSets.md

 **Assigned attributes**

-The *Assigned attributes* section lists the attributes assigned to the selected attribute set.
+The list displays all attributes assigned to the selected attribute set.
+Depending on the settings, the displayed columns may vary.

 - ![Settings](../../Assets/Icons/Settings01.png "[Settings]") (Settings)
     Click this button to unlock the *Required* column in the attributes list.
 The color of the button switches to green if the column is unlocked.
 Click the button again to lock the *Required* column.